 - Blood samples: drawing blood may cause slight pain and occasionally bruising

 - Aerosol inhalation of BCG: Inhalation is a safe route for giving medicines.
-In our TB041 study, there were no serious side effects.
-All side effects seen were of been of short duration.
+In our TB041 study, the earlier groups of this study, and our ongoing TB044 study, there have been no serious side effects.
+All side effects seen have been of short duration.
 Potential local side effects could include sore throat, tickly throat, shortness of breath, wheezing, chest pain, chest tightness, dry cough or cough with phlegm.
 Side effects could occur within the first few days of BCG infection and/or a week or two later.
 A doctor will be available throughout the challenge and the clinic room is equipped with oxygen and medications to treat any other symptoms.

 A trained member of the study team will discuss this information with you at your screening visit.

 - Bronchoscopy: This is a widely used routine medical procedure for diagnosing and treating illnesses of the lungs and airways and in research studies involving healthy volunteers.
-It will be performed in a dedicated NHS bronchoscopy unit at the Oxford University Hospitals NHS Foundation Trust by a consultant respiratory physician, who will discuss the risks with you before the procedure (described in more detail here) (jumps to full volunteer information sheet).
+It will be performed in a dedicated NHS bronchoscopy unit at the Oxford University Hospitals NHS Foundation Trust by a consultant respiratory physician, who will discuss the risks with you before the procedure (described in more detail here).

-You will be monitored in clinic following aerosol BCG inhalation or BCG injection for any reaction.
+You will be monitored in clinic following aerosol BCG inhalation for any reaction.

 If you experience unexpected events or become concerned during the study you can call the emergency contact number given to you at enrolment.
 A qualified study doctor is available at all times on this number.

 Please refer to the information sheet for full details of procedures and potential risks.